jsa2/aadClientCredentialsDoc/readme.md

 #### References
-There is also great existing blog on validation of the tokens on resource side by Joonas Westlin https://joonasw.net/view/always-check-token-permissions-in-aad-protected-api
+There is also great existing blog on validation of the tokens on resource side by Joonas Westlin "Attacking an API that does not check permissions" https://joonasw.net/view/always-check-token-permissions-in-aad-protected-api